 One out of every 10 babies in Colorado will be born premature this year, and Colorado women’s basketball head coach Linda Lappe is working with the March of Dimes to change this.

-Coach Lappe, who is in her fourth year as CU’s women’s basketball head coach, knows how important the March of Dimes mission is.
-As someone who has seen first-hand the effects of premature birth, she has taken on the role of March for Babies Ambassador to raise awareness and important funding to provide for babies who are born premature or with birth defects.
+Coach Lappe, who is in her fifth year as CU’s women’s basketball head coach, knows how important the March of Dimes mission is.
+As someone who has seen first-hand the effects of premature birth, she has taken on the role of March for Babies Ambassador for the second year in a row to raise awareness and important funding to provide for babies who are born premature or with birth defects.

 “I want to be involved with March of Dimes to help bring more awareness of how important it is to get babies off to a great start in life.
 A baby being born is one of life’s most fascinating, exciting and nerve wracking events,” said Lappe.
 “Each family deserves to have the process go as smoothly as possible and I am honored to help in whichever way is most beneficial.”

 March for Babies, the March of Dimes largest fundraiser, helps fund lifesaving research and educational programs aimed at helping moms have healthy babies.
-Last year in Boulder County more than $150,000 was raised.
-This year, March for Babies Chair Pete Lorenzen, GM and Senior Executive at IBM Corp., will focus on recruiting new companies to participate and lead the community in making a difference for the health of moms and babies.
+Last year in Boulder County more than $117,000 was raised.

-“As a business leader, this campaign gives me a unique opportunity to help the community that I love.
-And as a father, I can’t think of a more important cause than our babies,” said Lorenzen.
+“March for Babies gives community leaders a unique opportunity to support our important mission,” said Kathryn Marshall, State Director for the March of Dimes Colorado/Wyoming Chapter.
 “We’re so excited to have Coach Lappe on board to help us.
 Her passion for the cause and commitment to helping our babies will be a huge driving factor in the success of our event.
-We are grateful for her commitment.”
+We are grateful for her support.”